 22. Autumn Amethyst Encore Azalea – Cold Hardy

-The Autumn Amethyst Encore Azalea is the sibling of the Autumn Jewel.
+The Autumn Amethyst is the sibling of the Autumn Jewel.
 It features medium sized, tubular blooms that are popular with pollinators and hummingbirds.
 These flowers are single-form and bright magenta-purple with dark pink flecks in the throat.
 They traditionally appear in clusters, maximizing their effect in the landscape.

 It features truly unusual, long, glossy, pointed leaves with deep veining.
 This foliage has fantastic winter color that morphs to a dark purple until the return of spring.